ThandiweM/msc-ai-thesis/README.md

-# AI-Enhanced Anomaly Detection in the Ethereum Blockchain
+# AI Enhanced Anomaly Detection in the Ethereum Blockchain

 This repository contains the code accompanying my master's thesis, *"AI powered anomaly detection in Ethereum transactions: addressing data imbalance and enhancing detection accuracy."* It implements a machine learning pipeline for detecting fraudulent Ethereum transactions using the BCCC-DeFiFraudTrans-2025 benchmark dataset.
 It has a focus on class imbalance handling, model explainability and a wallet grouped evaluation procedure.